 The name of the SEO agency game is market dominance, becoming a juggernaut that is nearly impossible for a competitor to unseat.
 Here’s how SEO agencies can help.

 SEO exists in a complicated and ever-changing landscape.
 Even if your in-house team knows something about SEO, they may have gaps in their knowledge — technical SEO but no off-page SEO, for example.
 If your team doesn’t constantly stay abreast of SEO best practices, what they think they know about SEO could be outdated — even counterproductive.

 Bringing in an SEO agency means you will have access to the most current best practices, as well as the ability to implement a comprehensive strategy and to quickly pivot based on feedback.

 If you do your homework, you can select an SEO agency that not only has a track record of success, but also a track record of success in your industry, helping other businesses like yours.
 Nothing teaches like experience.
 Consider finding an SEO professional who knows how to work with businesses like yours.

 While it might seem more cost-effective to perform SEO in-house, doing so could divert substantial organizational resources from other key tasks.
-Moreover, if your in-house team has an incomplete skill set, those resources may be expended inefficiently.
-For a comparable expenditure of resources, SEO agencies may be able to deliver more results — in other words, greater efficiency.
+If your in-house team has an incomplete skill set, those resources may be spent inefficiently.
+For a comparable expenditure of resources, SEO agencies may deliver more results — greater efficiency.

 SEO agencies can customize a strategy to your goals.
-In this way, you can exercise more control over your SEO process than you might be able to if you relied on non-experts from your IT team.
+In this way, you can exercise more control over your SEO process than you might if you relied on non-experts from your IT team.

 Bad SEO can actually hurt your search rankings.
 If your team does not include seasoned SEO agencies, it may actually be detrimental to assign them SEO tasks.
 Relying on an experienced SEO professional reduces that risk.
 Even if it comes at an extra cost, the ROI of SEO is so significant that it becomes much easier to justify.